 Philosophy is how many years course?

-In Nigeria, if you gain admission to study Philosophy at the university through JAMB UTME, you will study Philosophy for four years.
+In Nigeria, if you gain admission to study Philosophy degree course at the university through JAMB UTME, you will study Philosophy for four years.
 If you gain admission through direct entry, you will study this course for three years.
 And of course there is room for more years if you have extension; the aftermath of carryover courses.

 Philosophy is under which faculty in Nigeria?